Raiders of the Lost Horcrux:

 For that matter, since Regulus was clearly expecting to die soon when he wrote his message, just what time frame are we dealing with?
 Was he already on the run?
 It does sound like it.
 Or did he simply expect to die, sooner rather than later, of the potion?
 Or for some other reason altogether?

 For that matter, as has been asked elsewhere online; did Regulus manage to fake his death, and then go back to remove the Horcrux from the cave after Voldemort fell?
 By then he would have had all the time in the world to figure out how to get at it.
-If he knew about the Horcrux, he would have known that Voldemort wasn’t really dead, which would explain the wording of his note.
+Plus, if he knew about the Horcrux, he would have known that Voldemort wasn’t really dead, which would explain the wording of his note.

 Second: did he actually escape from the cave with the Horcrux, to be hunted down later by one of the other Death Eaters and killed as reported?
 Or was the report of his death only assumed to have meant that he had been murdered, presumably on Voldemort’s orders?
 Was he actually killed destroying the Horcrux?
 If so, does Voldemort know this?